JohnEBoyBaby/i.Q/README.md

 'See' her 女 crossed legs 女 in GOOD 好 ?
 'See' his 子 support staff 子 in GOOD  好 ?

+... you've got your ball ... you've got your chain ... who's got their claws in you my friend ... https://www.youtube.com/watch?v=k7in-9E3ImQ ... sweet like candy to my soul ... sweet you rock and sweet you roll ... lost for you ...
+I AM so lost for you ... aaah when you come CRASH INTO ME and I come into you ... hike up skirt a little more ... show your world to me ... in boy's dream ...

 We have forgotten more than we know ...